-The Sponsor agrees that the Minister (or the Minister's delegate) may at any time, but not more frequently than once in any six (6) month period (except where pursuant to an intervention under clause 24.5), and upon giving reasonable notice to the Sponsor, enter on to the Premises in order to conduct an inspection and to audit the Premises and/or the Sponsor's operation of the School (including talking to any Student, teacher or other contractor or employee at the Premises).
+The Sponsor agrees that the Minister (or the Minister's delegate) may at any time, upon giving reasonable notice to the Sponsor, enter on to the Premises in order to conduct an inspection and to audit the Premises and/or the Sponsor's operation of the School (including talking to any Student, teacher or other contractor or employee at the Premises).
+The costs of undertaking this audit are to be shared between the Minister and the Sponsor where the results of the audit disclose that there have been performance failures or breaches of this Agreement by the Sponsor (for this purpose, the Minister will invoice the Sponsor for its share of the costs, such invoice to be paid by the Sponsor within 20 Business Days of receipt of such invoice).